SyncTwin: Fast Digital Twin Construction and Synchronization for Safe Robotic Manipulation: Method

 \subsection{Online Digital Twin Synchronization}

 The second stage of our system focuses on real-time object tracking and safe grasp execution through continuous perception, planning synchronization between the real and digital environments.
-This stage consists of four tightly integrated modules: real-time point cloud segmentation, GPU-accelerated colored-ICP registration, grasp pose generation from complete object models, and dynamic motion planning with cuRobo MPC.
+This stage consists of four integrated modules: real-time point cloud segmentation, GPU-accelerated colored-ICP registration, grasp pose generation from complete object models, and dynamic motion planning with cuRobo MPC.

-\textbf{Real-time Point Clouds Segmentation.} To achieve real-time segmentation on incoming RGB-D streams, we build a module shown in Fig~\ref{fig:sam2-realtime}, that performs continuous inference on camera frames and outputs segmentation masks $\mathcal{S}_p$, and then projects the mask onto the full point cloud to obtain the corresponding partial object point clouds $\mathcal{X}_p$.
-Compared with traditional offline SAM2 inference, we design a sliding window mechanism that enables SAM2 to process camera streams in real time, maintaining temporal consistency in object masks for continuous 3D segmentation and tracking under occlusions.
+\textbf{Real-time Point Clouds Segmentation.} To achieve real-time segmentation on incoming RGB-D streams, we build a module shown in Fig.~\ref{fig:sam2-realtime}, that performs continuous inference on camera frames and outputs segmentation masks $\mathcal{S}_p$, and then projects the mask onto the full point cloud to obtain the corresponding partial object point clouds $\mathcal{X}_p$.
+To support streaming input, we design a sliding-window inference mechanism that maintains temporal consistency of object masks across frames, enabling continuous 3D segmentation and tracking under occlusions.
 At image size 640×480, our method runs at 15 Hz on RTX 4090.